Rough path stability of (semi-)linear SPDEs: Background on viscosity theory and rough paths

-\begin{example} Take $n=1,d=2,\,V=\left( V_{1},V_{2}\right) =\left( \sin \left( \cdot \right) ,\cos \left( \cdot \right) \right) $ and $y_{0}=0$.
+\begin{example} Take $n=1,d=2,\, V=\left(V_{1},V_{2}\right)=\left(\sin\left(\cdot\right),\cos\left(\cdot\right)\right)$ and $y_{0}=0$.
 Obviously,

-converges to $0$ in $\infty $-norm whereas the solutions to $\dot{y} ^{n}=V\left( y^{n}\right) \dot{z}^{n},y_{0}^{n}=0,$ do not converge to zero (the solution to the limiting equation $\dot{y}=0$). \end{example}
+converges to $0$ in $\infty$-norm whereas the solutions to $\dot{y}^{n}=V\left(y^{n}\right)\dot{z}^{n},y_{0}^{n}=0,$ do not converge to zero (the solution to the limiting equation $\dot{y}=0$). \end{example}

-If $\left\vert z-\tilde{z}\right\vert _{\infty ;\left[ 0,T\right] }$ is replaced by the (much) stronger distance
+If $\left\vert z-\tilde{z}\right\vert _{\infty;\left[0,T\right]}$ is replaced by the (much) stronger distance

-it is elementary to see that now the solution map is continuous (in fact, locally Lipschitz); however, this continuity does not lend itself to push the meaning of (\ref{ODEintro}): the closure of $C^{1}$ (or smooth) paths in variation is precisely $W^{1,1}$, the set of absolutely continuous paths (and thus still far from a typical Brownian path).
-Lyons' theory of rough paths exhibits an entire cascade of ($p$-variation or $1/p$-H\"{o}lder type rough path) metrics, for each $p\in \lbrack 1,\infty )$, on path-space under which such ODE solutions are continuous (and even locally Lipschitz) functions of their driving signal.
-For instance, the "rough path" $p$ -variation distance between two smooth $\mathbb{R}^{d}$-valued paths $z, \tilde{z}$ is given by
+(using the notation $z_{s,t}:=z_{t}-z_{s}$) it is elementary to see that now the solution map is continuous (in fact, locally Lipschitz); however, this continuity does not lend itself to push the meaning of (\ref{ODEintro}): the closure of $C^{1}$ (or smooth) paths in variation is precisely $W^{1,1}$, the set of absolutely continuous paths (and thus still far from a typical Brownian path).
+Lyons' theory of rough paths exhibits an entire cascade of ($p$-variation or $1/p$-Hölder type rough path) metrics, for each $p\in\lbrack1,\infty)$, on path-space under which such ODE solutions are continuous (and even locally Lipschitz) functions of their driving signal.
+For instance, the ``rough path'' $p$-variation distance between two smooth $\mathbb{R}^{d}$-valued paths $z,\tilde{z}$ is given by